Frequently Asked Questions (FAQs)

 What is the World Health Summit?

-Underpinned by the M8 Alliance of Academic Health Centres, Universities and National Academies, the World Health Summit is organized in collaboration with the National Academies of Sciences in more than 67 countries and the InterAcademy Medical Panel (IAMP).
-More than 7,500 participants have attended this pre-eminent international forum for global health since the inaugural event, which took place in 2009 on the occasion of the 300-year anniversary of founding of the Charité – Universitätsmedizin Berlin.
+Underpinned by the M8 Alliance of Academic Health Centres, Universities and National Academies, the World Health Summit is organized in collaboration with the national academies of sciences in 97 countries.
+The inaugural event took place in 2009 on the occasion of the 300-year anniversary of founding of the Charité – Universitätsmedizin Berlin.
 (More information)

 Venue of the World Health Summit